inspireui/support/.github/ISSUE_TEMPLATE/welcome-to-support-ticket-from-inspireui-.md

 ---
 name: 'Welcome to Support Ticket from InspireUI '
-about: Let us know if you have any support by submit 2 following simple steps
+about: Let us know if you have any support by following 2 simple steps
 title: "[my-product] - "
 labels: question ❓
 assignees: minhcasi